pin3dev/42_Libft/README.md

 ## 📖 Theoretical Background <a id="theoretical"></a>

-All the theoretical material used to study and carry out this project is organized in the tags described at the beginning of this README.
-In addition, these materials can be accessed directly via the link provided below.
+All the theoretical material used to develop this project is organized and can be accessed directly via the link below:

 <p align="center">
   <a href="https://github.com/pin3dev/42_Cursus/tree/main/library/#00-Libft">